judefrank/CustomerChurnAnalysis/README.md

 - Tenure in Years

 #### 🧮 Values:
-- Total Counter – total number of customers in each segment.
+- Total Counter: total number of customers in each segment.
-- Churn Rate – proportion of customers who churned.
+- Churn Rate: proportion of customers who churned.
-- Average Monthly Charges – financial weight of each customer segment.
+- Average Monthly Charges: financial weight of each customer segment.

 #### 🧮 Analysis Goals
 1. Exploratory Data Analysis (EDA): Understand the distribution of features and their relationship with churn.
 2. Feature Importance: Identify which features are most predictive of churn.
 3. Predictive Modeling: Build a model to predict customer churn.
 4. Actionable Insights: Provide recommendations to reduce churn based on the analysis.

+#### 📊 Visualizations
+Excel charts were created to visualize churn rate trends and churn comparison across different segments:

 <!--
 ### Objectives